Wallarah 2 Coal Project

 Economists at Large were critical of the inclusion in some calculations of the CBA of a social value of employment.
 The inclusion of a social value of employment “would overstate the extent of proposal benefits”.
 Furthermore the external costs due to environmental impacts on water supplies, air quality, amenity and local traffic were not taken into account.
 Ignoring these external costs overstates the project value, especially to the local residents who are affected by the negative environmental impacts.

-Use of input-output modeling
+Use of input-output modelling

-The use of the input-output modeling for economic impact assessment and the emphasis placed on its results by Gillespie Economics and Hansen Bailey creates a misleading impression of the importance of the project according to Economists at Large.
+The use of the input-output modelling for economic impact assessment and the emphasis placed on its results by Gillespie Economics and Hansen Bailey creates a misleading impression of the importance of the project according to Economists at Large.
 Neither the Australian Bureau of Statistics nor the NSW Treasury encourages input-output analysis to estimate economic costs and benefits because of assumptions which result in an exaggeration of the project value.

 The current assessment is not suitable for decision making in its current form.
 The assumption and discussion of royalties and tax rates is crucial if the project has to be justified and must be explained and discussed in a comprehensible way.
 In addition the inclusion to social benefits of employment and misleading use of input-output modelling need to be revised before decision makers can use the assessment.

 - Wyong Coal, "Wyong Coal and the Joint Venture Partners" accessed 21 October 2019.

 - Wyong Coal, "Project Description" accessed 21 October 2019.